What is the winter fuel allowance?

 - Capital: For example, the value of your savings, investments, shares or any property you have (but not your own home).
 The first €20,000 of your capital is not taken into account.

 - Carer’s Allowance: If you are getting a qualifying social insurance payment and you or your adult dependant is getting a half-rate Carer's Allowance, then your half-rate Carer's Allowance will be taken into account in the means test for the allowance.

 How and when is it paid?

-Unless you have chosen to receive the payment in the form of two lump sums, the fuel allowance is usually paid on the same day as people's social welfare payments.
+Unless you have chosen to receive the payment in the form of two lump sums, the fuel allowance is usually paid on the same day you receive weekly social welfare payments.